mizerc/edu-sistema-biblioteca/README.md

 A lot of improvement work to do here.
 This is super low priority, but I revisit it sometimes just for fun and to play with the old C language.

+## Branches

+- original => Contains the original files from 2012.
+- main => Contains a few improvements added later on.

 ## Future Improvements

 - Split the monolithic source into smaller, modular files